MayaGuragain/portfolio/README.md

 ## 🧠 About Me

-Hi, I’m Maya — a passionate CS student focused on building meaningful digital experiences.
+Hi, I’m Maya, a passionate CS student focused on building meaningful digital experiences.
 My interests range from full-stack web development to artificial intelligence and user-centered design.
 This portfolio is a hub for my featured work, contact info, and tech journey.

 ## 🚀 Features